-Henuttawy C papyrus – MMA 60
+Henuttawy C papyrus – New York 6

 Also known as Henouttaouy, Henuttaui, Henettawy